- Adult medical services offered onsite include sick visits, ongoing treatment of chronic conditions, and flu vaccinations

 - Anderson Free Clinic runs a Pharmacy with a formulary that while limited, allows for treatment of most conditions presented by patients.
 The pharmacy does not carry any controlled substances.

-- The pharmacy only fills prescriptions for patients seen at the Free Clinic or by a Free Clinic referral doctor, HOP patients referred by AnMed Health, Chaplain’s Fund and PHP.
+- The pharmacy only fills prescriptions for patients seen at the Free Clinic or by a Free Clinic referral doctor.

 - Nutrition Counseling